 A friend of mine has just had a little girl.
 Unfortunately I'd managed to mix up her due date with someone else's.
-I wanted to knit something for her, so I found this pile of flesh on Ravelry that I thought would be quick.
+I wanted to knit something for her, so I found this pattern on Ravelry that I thought would be quick.

 They knit up pretty well, although I made a mistake on one of them so the 'join/seam' bit is in the wrong place.
 But on the plus side I managed to do grafting in garter stitch, which I was pretty chuffed with.